Why we measure this

 What is happening

-In 2019-20, Saskatchewan people recycled 77 per cent of all deposit-paid, ready-to-serve beverage containers sold in the province, for a total of more than 438 million beverage containers collected by the program.
-Since 2015-16, the average number of containers recycled and recovery rate has been trending upwards, but saw a decline in 2019-20.
-Since 2010, the SARCAN program has diverted 22,000 tonnes of materials from Saskatchewan landfills each year.
-In April 2017, fluid milk containers were added to the beverage container program.
+In 2021, Saskatchewan citizens recycled 82 per cent of all deposit-paid, ready-to-serve beverage containers sold in the province, for a total of more than 498 million beverage containers collected.
+Since 2015-16, the average number of containers recycled and recovery rate has been trending upward, but saw a decline in 2019-20.

-Saskatchewan had the first industry-led electronics recycling stewardship program in North America.
-In 2019, more than 2,400 metric tonnes of end-of-life electronics were collected.
-In 2018, the program was expanded to incorporate additional products including, net-top computers, external disk drives, desktop scanners, e-book readers, floor-standing printers and countertop microwaves.
+Saskatchewan established the first industry-led electronics recycling stewardship program in North America.
+In 2018, the program was expanded to incorporate additional products, including net-top computers, external disk drives, desktop scanners, e-book readers, floor-standing printers and countertop microwaves.

-In 2019, the used oil recycling program collected and recycled 18 million litres of used oil, 328,800 litres of used antifreeze, and 1,100 tonnes of oil filters, and almost 463 tonnes of plastic containers.
-In 2018, Saskatchewan launched an agricultural plastics recycling program under The Agricultural Packaging Product Waste Stewardship Regulations.
+Saskatchewan launched an agricultural plastics recycling program under The Agricultural Packaging Product Waste Stewardship Regulations in 2018.
 The program is the first of its kind in Canada and provides a responsible option for producers to return plastic grain bags for recycling.
-In 2019, the program collected 2,200 tonnes of grain bags.
+In 2021, the program collected more than 2,450 tonnes of grain bags.

 What we are doing

 Plastic waste management has emerged as a significant and rapidly evolving public issue that is putting pressure on municipal recycling programs in Saskatchewan and throughout Canada.
-In November 2018, through the Canadian Council of Ministers of the Environment (CCME), the federal, provincial and territorial governments approved a Canada-wide Strategy on Zero Plastic Waste.
+In November 2018, through the Canadian Council of Ministers of the Environment (CCME), federal, provincial and territorial governments approved the Canada-wide Strategy on Zero Plastic Waste.
 Building on the Ocean Plastics Charter, the CCME strategy takes a circular economy approach to plastics and provides a framework for action.
-The key areas in the Strategy include product design, single-use plastics, collection systems, markets, recycling capacity, consumer awareness, aquatic activities, research and monitoring, cleanup, and global action.
-Saskatchewan supports the CCME Strategy, which complements other waste reduction efforts in Saskatchewan, such as the development of a Solid Waste Management Strategy.
+The key areas in the strategy include product design, single-use plastics, collection systems, markets, recycling capacity, consumer awareness, aquatic activities, research and monitoring, clean up and global action.
+Saskatchewan supports the strategy, which complements other waste reduction efforts in the province, such as the development of the Solid Waste Management Strategy.